Busia’s Best Polish Desserts

 When my boys were young, they couldn’t drink milk but they could have yogurt.
 This was a cake they could eat.
 And it’s one dessert that doesn’t taste overly sweet, which is always a nice change of pace. —Linda Leuer, Hamel, Minnesota

 These traditional Polish treats will keep for a long time in an airtight container.
 One year, I sent a batch to my sister, but the box got lost.
-She received it 12 days later...and the cookies still tasted great! —Jean Doxon, Omaha, Nebraska
+She received it 12 days later and reported that the cookies were worth the wait! —Jean Doxon, Omaha, Nebraska

 Want to learn how to make meringues?
 This meringue cookie is light, airy morsels and the perfect fat-free treat to really beat a sweets craving. —Jenni Sharp, Milwaukee, Wisconsin